 During this period I also discovered some negative things with AB.
 The biggest problem for me is the fact that the platform is fully customizable.
 That means there are no templates and nothing to start with.
 Of course, you can always find code on blogs/forum etc, but it takes time.
 Customization is very good if you are an experienced programmer and gives you tremendous “leverage”, but for me with no prior experience it demanded a lot of hours to learn.

+As with all products Amibroker has its pros and cons.
 But all in all I’m quite happy with AB and don’t regret it.
-When you get better at coding, I believe AB is a more powerful tool than most of the others platform because of literally no limits in what you can code.
-I have run between 30 to 50 different strategies live since september 2017, all in different timeframes and markets, with no major hiccups.
+When you get better at coding, I believe Amibroker is a more powerful tool than most of the others platform because of literally no limits in what you can code.
+I have run between 30 to 50 different strategies live since September 2017, all in different timeframes and markets, with no major hiccups.
 I use a virtual private server (VPS) and let it run all day.

 So far so good.